All together now! Queen Victoria’s right royal family gathering

 9th December 2016

 If you're considering having the family over for Christmas this year, spare a thought for Queen Victoria and some of her gigantic family gatherings.
 This magnificent painting by Danish artist Laurits Regner Tuxen (1853-1927) reminds us that Queen Victoria's extended family was vast, and ranged over much of Europe.
-There were (and still are, of course) family connections in Germany, Denmark, Russia, Belgium - all across Europe and into the Americas.
+There were (and still are, of course) family connections in Germany, Denmark, Russia, Belgium - all across the Continent and into the Americas.
 There were connections everywhere!
 Festive gatherings on important occasions, therefore, really were on a massive scale: like this one.

 A good proportion of the Crown Heads of Europe, all together in the Green Drawing room at Windsor.
 Click to enlarge.